rolfmadsen/opensearch_python_requests/README.md

 Lately I have been attempting to learn Python.

-This is the product of the first leg of that journey writing a program requesting a search result from the [Opensearch API](https://github.com/DBCDK/OpenSearch-webservice/wiki/OpenSearch-Web-Service).
+This is the product of the first leg of the journey writing a program to request search results from the [Opensearch API](https://github.com/DBCDK/OpenSearch-webservice/wiki/OpenSearch-Web-Service).

-In a wish to extend my newfound, and admittedly very basic, skillset in a professinal capacity in a windows and no-admin dominated workspace, I am using the [WinPython](https://github.com/winpython/winpython), which is a portable distribution of the Python programming language for Windows, on a Windows 10 environment with the [Spyder IDE](https://www.spyder-ide.org/)
+In an optimistic wish to extend my newfound, and admittedly very basic, skillset in a professinal capacity in a windows and no-admin exclusive workspace, I am using the [WinPython](https://github.com/winpython/winpython), which is a portable distribution of the Python programming language for Windows, on a Windows 10 environment with the [Spyder IDE](https://www.spyder-ide.org/)

 The goal is to be able to:
-- [x] Import data from a data file.
+- [x] Import data from a file.
 - [ ] Get data from user input.
 - [x] Perform requests against the Opensearch API.
 - [x] Set a request limit.